kucrut/bedrock/README.md

 ### wp-cron

-WP Base disables the internal WP Cron via `define('DISABLE_WP_CRON', true);`.
+WP Stack disables the internal WP Cron via `define('DISABLE_WP_CRON', true);`.
 If you keep this setting, you'll need to manually set a cron job like the following in your crontab file:

 `*/5 * * * * curl http://example.com/wp/wp-cron.php`